devajyotibarman/Whatzap/README.md

 **21-09-2016**

  - Added Icon
- - Codecs are supported [Need to Add them to this]
+ - Codecs are supported if QtWebEngine is built with codecs supported
  - Added System Tray Icon with Download Notifications

 **22-09-2016**